VRConservation/ywabook/_sources/4_geospatial.md

 ## Overview
 Agency and business focus on forest health and treatment is a recognized priority of California.
 Workforce and business development are key parts of the state’s efforts toward improving forest health, largely to reduce wildfire risk and damage.
 This report focuses on Yuba County as a case study in statewide efforts to reestablish a forest-focused industry, treat forests, and address wildfire risk to communities, the infrastructure they rely on, and surrounding forests.

 Like many counties in the Sierra Nevada foothills, Yuba County spreads across the valley up into the foothills ({numref}`location`).
 The vegetation cover and topography change dramatically, from level grasslands in the west County to steep, forested slopes in the east County.
 The county’s water infrastructure and communities are spread across this varying landscape.
 Yuba County’s forested areas have small, remote communities.
 Often bordering public lands, these communities are the most densely vegetated and spread from community centers into the wildland-urban interface.
-Ranging from (population size), these communities (age, poverty, home ownership -second, primary).

 ```{figure} /figures/location.png
 :height: 600px